rangeetpan/MergeConflict/DslSamples/MergeConflictsResolution/Readme.md

 ## Part 1: Understanding the Domain Specific Language (DSL).

-1. Go to the folder "part1a".
+1. Go to the folder "MergeConflictResolution".
     ```
-    cd part1a
+    cd MergeConflictResolution
     ```

-    The solution 'ProseTutorial' contains two projects.
-The first project, ProseTutorial, contains the components that you should implement to perform inductive synthesis using PROSE:
+    The solution 'MergeConflictResolution' contains two projects.
+The first project, MergeConflictResolution, contains the components that you should implement to perform inductive synthesis using PROSE:

-    + ProseTutorial/synthesis/grammar/substring.grammar - The grammar of our DSL.
+    + MergeConflictResolution/LanguageGrammar.grammar - The grammar of our DSL.

-    + ProseTutorial/synthesis/Semantics.cs - The semantics of our DSL.
+    + MergeConflictResolution/Semantics.cs - The semantics of our DSL.

-    + ProseTutorial/synthesis/WitnessFunctions.cs - Witness functions used by Prose to learn programs using examples.
+    + MergeConflictResolution/WitnessFunctions.cs - Witness functions used by Prose to learn programs using examples.

     Additionally, it contains a console application where you can try out the synthesis system that you have created on new tasks (by  providing input-output examples to  synthesize a program for a task and then checking the behavior of the synthesized program on    new test inputs).
-The second project, ProseTutorial.Tests, contains the test cases that we will use to guide the tutorial (see SubstringTest.cs).
+The second project, MergeConflictResolution.Tests, contains the test cases that we will use to guide the tutorial (see Tests.cs).

-2. Open the SubstringTest.cs file and run the testcase "TestLearnSubstringPositiveAbsPos" (Right-Click on the test case -> Run Tests).
-It should fail.
-This test case learns a substring program from an example and test whether the actual output of the program matches the expected one.
+2. Open the Test.cs file and run the testcase "LearnExample1c1d" (Right-Click on the test case -> Run Tests).
+It should pass.
+This test case learns a program from an example and test whether the actual output of the program matches the expected one.

-    + Prose cannot learn a substring program for this test case because we didn't implement all witness functions.

-    + Go to the WitnessFunctions class and implement the missing ones.
-Follow the hints and the TODO comments to do so.

-    + Make sure the test case passes after the changes.
+    + Here, the header `cursor_type.mojom-shared.h` and `cursor_type.mojom-blink.h` appear both in the forked and main branches and the         developer excluded the one in the main branch.

-3. Now that the test case is passing, you can also check which programs were synthesized and provide more inputs to these programs.
+3. Now that the test case is passing, you can also check the synthesized program and provide more inputs to these programs as shown in "TestExample1c1d".

-    + Open the Program.cs file and run it (Click on the Start button or press Ctrl + F10).
+    + Open the Tests.cs file and provide more example.

-    + Try to provide a new example for your system using a JSON object.
+    + Try to provide a new example as shown in "TestExample1c1d".
 Example:

-        ```
-        "(Abhishek Udupa)","Abhishek Udupa"
+        ```diff
+        forked branch:
+        - #include "base/logging.h";
+        + #include "ui/base/anonymous_ui_base_features.h";
+        main branch:
+        + #include "ui/base/cursor/mojom/cursor_type.mojom-shared.h";
         ```

     + The application will show the top 4 learned programs.
 Since our DSL is very small at this point, only one program is learned for this example: